Professional Context

 💡 Expert Advice & Considerations

-Don't bother trying to use Grok to create entire lesson plans from scratch - it's a waste of time.
+A common trap is relying on this tool to create entire lesson plans from scratch - it's a waste of time.
 Instead, use it to generate specific, technical components like data analysis or visualizations, and then integrate those into your existing curriculum.

 Advanced Prompt Library